Subhalo effective density slope measurements from HST strong lensing data with neural likelihood-ratio estimation: Model and inference

 \subsection{Model and training details}

 For our application, we use as our classifier a modified version of a common computer vision model, the ResNet-50 convolutional neural network implemented in \texttt{PyTorch}~\citep{he2016deepresiduallearning, NEURIPS2019_9015}.
 We add a sigmoid projection after all of the dense layers in the ResNet in order to output the classification score $\hat s(x,\theta)$.
 At training time, we append the true $\gamma$ for each input image to the latent vector after the convolutional layers in order to ensure that the model learns the true label.
 At test time, we instead append test $\gamma$ values in order to obtain likelihood-ratio estimates over a range of $\gamma$.
 Our training objective is the canonical binary cross-entropy loss for classification.
+We provide more details of our customized ResNet-50 architecture in Appendix~\ref{appx:a}.

 To help with model convergence, we pre-process our training set images.
 We normalize image pixel values to having zero mean and unit standard deviation across the training set; in addition, we normalize the $\gamma$ values to zero mean.
 To ensure consistency at test time, we use the training set mean and standard deviation to whiten our test data.